Interactions-Nexus/Nexus-Wiki/fundamentals/intro-to-nexus-network.md

 ## What is Nexus?

 **Nexus (NXS)** is the native cryptocurrency of the Nexus cosmos.
-Nexus has been designed for free simple transactions.
+Nexus has been designed for free, simple transactions.
 The purpose of NXS is to allow for proper gamification of the network.
 To ensure that the active participants are compensated for the work done and prevent malicious participants from intentionally clogging the network by requesting infinite micro transactions (spamming) and name squatting.
 NXS is the ticker symbol of Nexus.

 ## What are Advanced Contracts?